 • Register via ASIC (asic.gov.au) or your state business registry

 Get a separate bank account for your business ASAP.
-It takes 10 minutes, and it saves you from a nightmare of tax time.
+It takes 10 minutes, and it saves you from a nightmare at tax time.

 Why separate?